Chia-Network/chia-docs/docs/01introduction/what-is-chia.md

 Also due to hashing, a hacker cannot change a coin's parent_ID, puzzlehash, or amount without changing the ID as well.
 The only aspect of a coin that a hacker can attempt to change is its solution, and it's trivial to ensure that any such changes will result in a failure to spend the coin.

+For more info, see [chialisp.com](https://chialisp.com/ "Chialisp.com").

 ### Energy efficient

 The PoST consensus has a much [lower energy consumption](https://chiapower.org "Chia's energy consumption statistics") compared to Proof of Work (PoW), and part of Chia's vision involves improving the carbon footprint of the blockchain industry.

+Chia's consensus algorithm is discussed in detail in [Section 3](/docs/03consensus "Section 3.1: Chia Consensus").

 ### Decentralized